 Advertising jobs across multiple job boards, social media platforms, and career-focused sites sounds like a lot of work, swallowing huge chunks of time, resources, and money.
 These thoughts bring many employers, recruiters, and hiring managers to the question; Should I advertise a job on more than one site?

 Maximising job advertising exposure is crucial for a hiring and recruitment strategy to bear fruit.
-So, it less about whether you should advertise job openings on more than one site, and more about how to efficiently post job ads on multiple job sites in a cost efficient manner.
+So, it less about whether you should advertise job openings on more than one site, and more about how to efficiently post job ads on multiple job sites in the UK in a cost efficient manner.

 In this article, we discuss: